 We were reaching the same conclusion.
 In fact, this is somehow linked with the bigger picture of letting the user add / change arbitrary information on inventory if he wants so, see #4670.
 But the hostname is perhaps a bit peculiar, since it is also used (for now) for node identification and authentication for promise distribution.

 One question, thought.
 Is it more or less convenient, or just an an other (fourth) option, to look for an environment variable (for. ex RUDDER_FQDN)?

-#8 Updated by Florian Heigl almost 2 years ago
+#8 Updated by Florian Heigl over 2 years ago

 imo most of these cases are going back to